Find Trade Colleges

 50% Freshmen Loans

 Around 92% of students who apply get accepted.
-Of the accepted students, 39% are men and 61% are women.
+Around 39% of accepted students are men, and 61% are women.

-50% of SNHU students take out loans to afford college costs.
+Roughly 50% of students at SNHU take out loans to pay for college.
 The typical student loan amount is $5,216 a year.
-The student loan default rate of 2.0% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!

 Students who graduate from SNHU with a bachelor’s degree make an average of $38,345 during the early years of their career after graduation.